 There are plenty of examples in Hollywood of the over-the-top mentor who pushes a prodigy into excellence.
 But in reality, this approach is more likely going to end in a meltdown and some undesired turnover.

-No matter which words you choose, stay true to the fundamentals and your employees will thank you.
+No matter how you choose to deliver negative feedback, stay true to these principles and your employees will thank you.